mpv-player/mpv/DOCS/man/console.rst

     this option, prefixing queries with ``'`` enables exact matching.

 ``case_sensitive``
-    Default: no on Windows, yes on other platforms.
+    Default: no

-    Whether autocompletion is case sensitive.
+    Whether exact searches are case sensitive.
 Only works with ASCII characters.

 ``history_dedup``
     Default: true